+1. Screw

-- 1. Screw - Remove the defective bulb by pushing it in and turning it counterclockwise. - 3.
+- Remove the burnt-out bulb by pushing it in and turning it counterclockwise. - 3.
 Insert a new bulb into the socket, push it in, and then turn it clockwise until it stops. - 4.
 Install the lens by installing the screw.
+NOTICE: Do not overtighten the screw, otherwise the lens may break.
+[ECA11191]